Deciding to Apply (top)

 The composition of the Selection Committee is determined by the Lawn Selection Process Organizing Committee.

-The Dean of Students serves as the chairperson for the Organizing Committee, which includes the following members: the Dean of the Office of African-American Affairs, the Director of Accommodations, the Senior Resident of the Lawn, and the presidents or chairpersons of the following groups: Student Council, the Honor Committee, the University Judiciary Committee, and the seven undergraduate school councils (Architecture, Batten, College, Commerce, Education, Engineering, and Nursing).
+The University Dean of Students serves as the chairperson for the Organizing Committee, which includes the following members: the Dean of the Office of African-American Affairs, the Director of Information Technology in Housing & Residence Life, the Senior Resident of the Lawn, and the presidents or chairpersons of the following groups: Student Council, the Honor Committee, the University Judiciary Committee, and the seven undergraduate school councils (Architecture, Batten, College, Commerce, Education, Engineering, and Nursing).

-The Organizing Committee is also responsible for determining and announcing the criteria for selection, the form of the Lawn application, and training the Selection Committee on the criteria and process of selection.
+The Organizing Committee is also responsible for determining and announcing the criteria for selection, the content of the Lawn application, and training the Selection Committee on the criteria and process of selection.

 What is the Selection Committee looking for?